stepper1029/Reversi/README.md

 test.cs3500.reversi package, with package private model tests being in test.cs3500.reversi.model.

 ## Changes since Part 1:
-HexTextView no longer implements the view interface.
+- HexTextView no longer implements the view interface.
 It's still included in the view package, but would not implement any of the methods needed in the graphical view.
+The textview was just for testing purposes before we fully implemented the view.
+- The model no longer keeps track of the current color.
+Disc colors will now be a field stored by a player, and the controller will pass the correct disc color into the place() method.